Reading scholarly articles is a skill. Like all skills, you can learn how to do it through practice, patience, and experience.

 When you read journal articles, always remember that YOU are going to write a paper based on what you read.
 So, do the following:

-Look at the structure of the article (many academic articles use a standard format)
+Look at the structure of the article (many academic research articles use a standard format)

-Read the abstract and conclusion first (these have the main points.)
+- First, Read the Abstract and Conclusion (these have the main points.)

-If you need more information, then read through those whole sections (e.g. discussion or results section.)
+If you need more information, then read through the Methods or Results sections.

 4. How to Take Notes on the Article